prae1809/PowerShell-Scripts/OperationalCollections/Readme.md

 - Office 365 Channel | Semi-Annual (Targeted)
 - All systems having a duplicate device record

-Note : The collection name must be unique in SCCM so if you already have a collection with the same name, the script will give an error on this particular collection but will continue to process other collections.

 Tip : You can comment out any collections that you don't want using (#) at the begging of the "New/Add-CMCollection" lines in the "Create Collection" Section.

-For more details, you can refer to this link.
+For more details, you can refer to the blog post link : https://systemcenterdudes.com/create-operational-sccm-collection-using-powershell-script/